Montgomery Botanical Center

 The Montgomery Botanical Center (120 acres), originally known as the Montgomery Foundation, is a nonprofit botanical garden and institution located at 11901 Old Cutler Road, Coral Gables, Florida.
 It collects seeds from wild plant populations worldwide, with an emphasis on palms and cycads.
-The garden is a scientific research facility, and not generally open to the public.
+The garden is a scientific research facility, and not generally open to the public though reservations for guided tours for individuals or groups are available.

 The center was established in 1959 by Nell Montgomery Jennings in memory of her husband, Robert Hiester Montgomery, co-founder of Fairchild Tropical Botanic Garden.
 It occupies the former site of their estate, the Coconut Grove Palmetum.

 Today the property is organized into four geographic areas: the Coconut Grove Palmetum, South Palmetum, Lowland Palmetum, and Research which in turn contains research laboratories, the Montgomery Library, a herbarium, and nursery facilities.
 The center includes nursery facilities operated by Fairchild Tropical Botanic Garden on eight acres leased by the Center to the Garden.

 The center's collections provide genetically diverse population samples of wild-collected palms and cycads, with thorough documentation of each plant.
 They aim to represent the full morphologic and genetic diversities within a species throughout its known native geographic range.
 As of 2004 the gardens contained a total of 997 taxa in 4,761 accessions and 10,809 plants.
 These included: